Contact Us (800) IS-FIBER • 508-992-6464

 Storage methods and instructions

-Proper epoxy storage methods and deciphering data sheet handling/storage instructions are areas that FOC receives consistent requests for support in.
+Proper epoxy storage methods and deciphering data sheet handling/storage instructions are areas where FOC receives consistent requests for support.
 The data sheet for each product is the starting place for key information.

 • Description